 The 100,000 Genomes Project dataset will be made available to GeCIP researchers and trainees free of charge.
-Access is via a secure analysis environment hosted within the Genomics England datacentre – the Genomics England ‘embassy’.
-Analytical tools and applications are available within the embassy environment.
+Access is via a secure analysis environment hosted within the Genomics England datacentre – the Genomics England ‘Research Environment’.
+Analytical tools and applications are available within the Research Environment.

 The dataset includes de-identified, linked information for each participant:

 - Variant call files

 - phenotype/clinical data